-Every year the celebration of the signing of the Declaration of Independence overshadows a lesser known but equally important document that was signed into law on the 4th of July 1966.
+Every year the celebration of the signing of the Declaration of Independence overshadows a lesser known but equally important document that was also signed into law on the 4th of July, but in 1966.
 That document was the Freedom of Information Act, also known as FOIA.

 The person responsible for the enactment of FOIA is late Democratic Congressman John E. Moss of California.
 Moss arrived in D.C. a small-time congressman in 1953 during the country’s second Red Scare.
 The era was marked by Senator Joseph McCarthy’s McCarthyism, Harry Truman’s loyalty program, and the House Un-American Activities Committee.
 Americans were in a state of panic as fears of communism and foreign threats ran rampant.
 The loyalty program and House Un-American Activities Committee investigated individuals and organizations across the country that were thought to either be or said to employ Russian spies, communists, communist sympathizers, or any other kind of potential security threat.
 Truman’s loyalty program focused on government employees specifically.
-People investigated could be prosecuted, fired, or even publicly slandered to the point that after being fired.
+People investigated could be prosecuted, fired, or even publicly slandered to the point that after being fired they’d be effectively blackballed in their industry and unable to find another similar job.
 Investigation information was held in files that were possessed and kept secret by the FBI.

 Moss was quickly on the case.
 The new Special Subcommittee for Government Information was created on June 9th, 1955, marking the beginning of what would become a long, 11 year battle primarily between Moss’s committee fighting for the right to information and the government (especially the executive branch) not wanting to give information away.
 The fight culminated in 1965 when a key ally came to Moss.
 Newly elected Republican congressman Donald Rumsfield was credited with allegedly convincing Minority Leader Gerald Ford and the House Republican Policy Committee to support FOIA.
 Republican support was new to Moss’s long fight for FOIA, and the tides began to turn.